 Hey, that's good!
 I'm not on my PC, though.
 And the one I'm using has a shitty internet speed, so I'll check it out later.

-Why i open the door is flies straightup into the sky, played it on an athlon xp, they tend to break some scripting languages.I'm failing to writing a blog, specifically about playing games the wrong way
+Why i open the door is flies straightup into the sky, played it on an athlon xp, they tend to break some scripting languages.I am once again writing a blog, vaguely about playing games the wrong way

 I made a small update so that the bird will slow down sooner when he gets near his destination; maybe it's related to frames-per-second being higher on computers that are not junk like mine. =T